Marlins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins take on Thairo Estrada and the San Francisco Giants at LoanDepot park on Monday, at 6:40 PM ET.
+Michael Conforto and the San Francisco Giants will hit the field against the Miami Marlins and Jorge Soler on Tuesday at 6:40 PM ET, at LoanDepot park.

-Bookmakers list the Marlins as -135 moneyline favorites, while giving the underdog Giants +110 moneyline odds.
-The over/under for the matchup is set at 7.5 runs.
+Bookmakers list the Giants as -115 favorites on the moneyline, while giving the underdog Marlins -105 moneyline odds to win.
+The total for the matchup is set at 8 runs.

 Marlins vs. Giants Odds & Info